We are here to help. Contact us.

 We provide both innovative Smart Grid consulting services and solution development offers; including:

-Our teams also provide innovative core technologies which we use to build custom security and operations solutions for utilities to provide improved situational awareness into FANs, particularly AMI FANs.
-This work includes:
+Our teams also provide innovative core technologies which we use to build custom security and operations solutions for utilities to provide improved situational awareness into Smart Grid networks.
+These capabilities include:

 Our holistic approach to Smart Grid security and information assurance assessments often incorporates potential vulnerabilities other reviews miss.
 Leveraging our broad cross-sector experience, our teams can adapt best practices from different industries to help secure mission-critical fiber, voice, IP, wireless and enterprise networks, and information technology and operations technology environments.